| 温ôµØµØ°ð¼y¯¬¤A¨»Âû¦~¤§¬K¸`¤j¹C¦æ©ó¤µ¦~¤G¤ë¤Q¤T¤é¦bµØ°ð²±¤jÁ|¦æ¡C ³o¤Ñ¬O²D§Ö¦ý´¸®Ôªº¡C

 no matter how high ranking, can never replace a resolution

+from the Japanese National Diet.
 For pictures taken by David Wong at the Vancouver rally

 and march, see photos